 The fact is, Hawaii's tropical climate is an ideal work environment and the casual lifestyle attracts many brilliant, innovative, creative people from around the world.
 And our remoteness gives us a proverbial "catbird seat"; a 35,000' view of the dramatic changes taking place every day around the globe and in Washington DC.
 One can sometimes be "too close to the forest...".

 I'll be announcing my "retirement" sometime in the near future in order to have the time to complete my book and companion seminar about what I refer to here as the model.
-As simple as the techniques indeed are, applying them is not so easily explained.
-My book will hopefully impart some clues as to how I think about performing my work in this personally-rewarding, sometimes denigrated, and oft-misunderstood business of managing public opinion.
+As simple as the techniques indeed are, applying them -- implementing -- is not so easily explained.
+My book will hopefully impart some clues as to how I think about performing my work in this personally-rewarding, sometimes denigrated, and oft-misunderstood business of managing public opinion AKA "Public Relations."
 If you're interested in learning more about my model, its techniques, my brief thoughts on technology, and about some of the many people and influences that led to its development, check that out here.
+The following is far from being inclusive but it may whet your appetite for my "How To" book and seminar now in process.

 November, 1999 - May, 2004